defense for a Japanese sword when shipping is a sturdy well

 sword shipped without loss is a strong package.|

 need the blade not the entire mounting.
-A sturdy new
+I can not even tell you how many immaculate brand new koshirae

-with a strong peg is good for shipping, but an older broken down
+with a strong peg is good for shipping if you have one.
+If not, a

-Special steps must be taken when shipping a bare blade, but
+Special steps must be taken when shipping an unmounted blade, but

 it can be